What is golimumab?

-Golimumab is often prescribed along with other drugs, including methotrexate.
-Check with your doctor before starting any new medications, and mention you’re on golimumab if you're treated by anyone other than your usual rheumatology team, as it won't appear on your repeat prescription list from your GP.
+Check with your doctor before starting any new medications.
+Remember to mention you’re on golimumab if you're treated by anyone other than your usual rheumatology team, as it won't appear on your repeat prescription list from your GP.

 It's usually recommended that people on golimumab avoid live vaccines such as measles, mumps and rubella (MMR), chickenpox and yellow fever.
-But sometimes a live vaccine may be necessary – for example rubella immunisation in women of childbearing age.
+But sometimes a live vaccine may be necessary, so you should discuss this with your rheumatology team.

 Having an operation

-Talk this over with your specialists.
-It’s likely you will be advised to stop golimumab for a time before and after surgery.
+Talk this over with your rheumatology team.
+It’s likely you will be advised to stop golimumab for about five weeks before surgery.

 Fertility, pregnancy and breastfeeding

 If you're planning to try for a baby, if you become pregnant, or if you're thinking of breastfeeding, we suggest you discuss your medications with your rheumatologist.

-If you were to take it throughout pregnancy, particularly in the last three months, then your baby should not have a live vaccine until they are at least six months old.
+If you were to take it throughout pregnancy, particularly in the last three months, then your baby shouldn't have any live vaccines until they are at least six months old.
 For more information, talk to your rheumatology team and your child's doctor.